jgaya/html5bootcamp/README.md

 6. Using the Canvas API animate a rectangle's position on the screen.
 Make sure not to use setTimeout but requestTimeFrame to perform the animation.

 7. Create a web page with a SVG element to show a vector graphic.
-Make sure you understand when is better to use SVG instead of bitmaps, and viceversa.
+Make sure you understand when is better to use SVG instead of bitmaps, and vice-versa.

 #####Key Points:#####